Azure/AppConfiguration/releaseNotes/AzureSpringCloudAppConfigurationConfig.md

 [Source code web][source_code_web] | [Package (Maven) web][package_web] | [Product documentation][docs]

+## 2.1.0 - September 06, 2021

+* Added Health Monitor support with Spring Actuator. [#21982](https://github.com/Azure/azure-sdk-for-java/issues/21982)
+* Added new API which allows users to configure the behavior when a Key Vault reference which cannot be resolved. `KeyVaultSecretProvider` can be used to resolve the references using its `getSecret` method, which provides a URI to the requested secret.

+    ```java
+    @Bean
+    public KeyVaultSecretProvider keyVaultSecretProvider() {
+        return new KeyVaultSecretProvider() {

+            @Override
+            public String getSecret(String uri) {

+                ...

+                return mySecret;
+            }
+        };
+    }
+    ```

 ## 2.0.0 - July 22, 2021

 * Enables loading from multiple App Configuration stores.